 Remote patient monitoring devices transmit patients’ health care data to health care providers.
 These devices collect medical data and other forms of health data with the help of technology.
 The data is then securely transmitted to health care providers in different locations.
 RPM works as an advanced method to monitor patients without a clinical visit.
 Remote care capabilities allow a patient’s provider team to enact treatment modifications before catastrophic events occur.

 Health care providers can monitor patient vitals remotely and prescribe the best methods accordingly.
 Doctors can monitor simple blood pressure, weight, and glucose to more advanced diseases like heart conditions with remote patient monitoring devices.
-Potential RPM devices include wearable heart monitors, scales for weight management, blood pressure, blood glucose monitors, and more.
+Potential RPM devices include wearable heart monitors, cellular weighing scales, glucose monitors, and more.

 Integration with an EHR means the measurements that patients take at home are easily accessible to the clinician alongside other relevant data points.
 It proactively widens the dataset that providers can use to develop and adjust treatment protocol.

 These devices have been a game-changer amid the pandemic, and the market is expected to expand at a compound annual growth rate of 19.7% from 2021 to 2028.
-While they’ve been a big benefit for everyone who needs remote healthcare, it’s especially valuable for those with chronic conditions who can benefit from remote monitoring.
+While they’ve been a big benefit for everyone who needs remote healthcare, it’s especially valuable for those with chronic conditions who need continuous monitoring.
+This is partially due to the remote care but also the ease of use, as many of these patients have difficulties with technology and may struggle from the nature of their illness.

 Remote patient monitoring devices have also reduced stress related to treatment.
-A health care provider can manage several patients remotely, and patients can rest easy knowing their health care information is reaching their provider.
+A health care provider can manage several patients remotely, and families can still have a doctor available.

 Why Is Remote Patient Monitoring Important?